 We may elect the fair value option for financial instruments, such as advances, MPF Loans held for sale, and consolidated obligation discount notes and bonds, in cases where hedge accounting treatment may not be achieved due to the inability to meet the hedge effectiveness testing criteria, or in certain cases where we wish to mitigate the risk associated with selecting the fair value option for other instruments.
-Financial instruments for which we elected the fair value option along with their related fair value are shown on our statements of condition.
+Financial instruments for which we elected the fair value option along with their related fair value are shown on our Statements of Condition.
 Refer to Note 2 - Summary of Significant Accounting Policies for further details.

-The following table presents the changes in fair values of financial assets and liabilities carried at fair value under the fair value option.
-These changes were recognized in noninterest income - instruments held under the fair value option in our statements of income.
+The following table presents the gains (losses) in fair values of financial assets and liabilities carried at fair value under the fair value option, which are recognized in noninterest income - instruments held under the fair value option in our Statements of Income.

-For the years ended December 31, 2020 2019 2018
+For the years ended December 31, 2 2021 2020 2019

-Advances \$ 64 \$ 50 \$ (2)
+Advances \$ (46) \$ 64 \$ 50

-Bonds (3) (14) (11)
+Bonds 4 (3) (14)

-Other (1) (1) (6)
+Other (4) (1) (1)

-Noninterest income - Instruments held under fair value option \$ 60 \$ 35 \$ (19)
+Noninterest income - Instruments held under fair value option \$ (46) \$ 60 \$ 35

-The following table reflects the difference between the aggregate unpaid principal balance (UPB) outstanding and the aggregate fair value for our long term financial instruments for which the fair value option has been elected.
+The following table reflects the difference between the aggregate UPB outstanding and the aggregate fair value for our long term financial instruments for which the fair value option has been elected.
 None of the advances were 90 days or more past due and none were on nonaccrual status.

+December 31, 2021 December 31, 2020

-Decembe r 31, 2020 Decembe r 31, 2019 As of Advances Consolidated Obligation Bonds Advances Consolidated oligation Bonds Unpaid principal balance \$ 1,213 \$ 1,839 \$ 2,768 \$ 7,955 Fair value over (under) UPB 102 5 40 29 Fair value \$ 1,315 \$ 1,844 \$ 2,808 \$ 7,984
+As of Advances Consolidated Advances Obligation Bonds Advances Consolidated bligation Bonds

+Unpaid principal balance \$ 1,117 \$ 666 \$ 1,213 \$ 1,839

+Fair value over (under) UPB 56 (1) 102 5

+Fair value \$ 1,173 \$ 665 \$ 1,315 \$ 1,844

-Notes to Financial Statements (Dollars in tables in millions except per share amounts unless otherwise indicated)
+(Dollars in tables in millions except per share amounts unless otherwise indicated)